AMOS-experiment/SILIA/README.md

 A software implementation of a multi channel and multi frequency lock-in amplifier to extract periodic features from data

-To install, navigate to the package directory in terminal and run
+To install, open terminal as admin, navigate to the package directory and run
 ~~~
 python setup.py install
 ~~~